digicatapult/sqnc-node/Upgrade.md

 cargo build --release
 ```

-Depending on the lenght of time between version leases there may be a **lot** of changes.
+After this has built, depending on the length of time between version releases there may be a **lot** of changes.

 If there are errors you will need to investigate, some may be obvious but it will also be useful to look at the latest version of the branch or use any documentation if available.